Top Knight: Stud record

 Top Knight proved to be infertile and was returned to racing.

-Racing career (Ending)
+Late career

-Top Knight would resume his racing career as a six year old under the ownership of The S. B. Wilson Estate and would win four more times.
-A highlight was when he won back-to-back races at Lincoln Downs under former "record-setting" jockey Tony DeSpirito.
+Top Knight resumed his racing career as a six year old under the ownership of The S. B. Wilson Estate and went on to win four more times.
+A highlight was when he won back-to-back races at Lincoln Downs under Anthony DeSpirito, a former United States champion jockey.

-As a nine year old, now owned by Ardwin Farm, Top Knight turned in his last two starts at Narragansett Park making him the 10th American Champion to run at that once great track.

-His final retirement was to a farm in Rehoboth, MA where he happily lived out his time.
+As a nine year old, now owned by Ardwin Farm, Top Knight turned in his last two starts at Narragansett Park, making him at least the 29th American Champion to run at that track.
+His final retirement was to a farm in Rehoboth, Massachusetts run by Edward and Brett Stevenson.

 Honors

 Top Knight was voted 2 Year Old Male Champion in 1968.